ThomWright/ThomWright.github.io/_failure-patterns/reconciliation.md

 Compare state between the two systems.
 There will be three outcomes for any inconsistency found:

-- Pending -- the system has not had long enough to become consistent.
+- Pending&nbsp;– the system has not had long enough to become consistent.
 Wait and do nothing.
-- Resolvable -- the reconciliation system can automatically resolve the inconsistency.
+- Resolvable&nbsp;– the reconciliation system can automatically resolve the inconsistency.
 Apply the change.
-- Unresolvable -- the inconsistency needs manual intervention.
+- Unresolvable&nbsp;– the inconsistency needs manual intervention.
 Raise an alert.

 TODO: